Martincz7578/JS_TD/README.md

-This is my very first game in JavaScript.
+This is my first game in JavaScript.
-This game at its current stage contains 1 enemy (normal) and 1 tower (stacker), but might get a new tower very soon.
+This game at its current stage contains 1 enemy (normal) and 1 tower (stacker).
-Each tower/enemy has their own special ability.
+Each tower/enemy has theirnown special ability.
 Further description will be added during development of the game.
 Thank you for your understanding and patiance.